carbonatefan/OPTiMAL/README.md

 ### FWD model

 The FWD model requires the packages ggplot2 and RColorBrewer.
 These only need to be installed once.
 At the RStudio command line enter:

 	install.packages("ggplot2")
 	install.packages("RColorBrewer")

-To run the FWD model, set the correct working directory in R and execute the script FWDModel in RStudio.
+To run the FWD model, set the correct working directory and execute the script FWDModel in RStudio.
 This will load the following files

 ```
-modtemps, mod, blah blah
+ghWeightsNodes.csv and mf6.npy
 ```
 and the sample dataset
 '''
-SampleDataset.xlsx???
+SampleDataset.xlsx
 '''
 and return:

 1) A spreadsheet containing the raw GDGT data from the sample dataset plus the posterior predicted density distribution (non-Gaussian error) for each sample.
 2) A plot of predicted temperature vs. sample number, with the posterior predictied density for each sample shaded in blue.

-NOTE: The FWD model will make temperature predictions regardless of data quality.
-Screening your data using the nearest neighbour distance calculation in the matlab code OPTiMAL.m first is highly recommended.
+NOTE: The FWD model will make temperature predictions for samples with contraindicative Nearest Neighbour Distances.
+Screening your data by nearest neighbour distance using the MATLAB code OPTiMAL.m is recommended.

 ## Publishing outputs from this code